david0154/david-ai/PRIVACY_POLICY.md

 - Not transmitted anywhere

 ### Location Permission
-**Why:** To control GPS settings via voice
+**Why:** To control GPS settings via voice and support location-based features (e.g., weather) **Usage:**
-**Usage:**
 - Turning GPS on/off via voice command
+- Providing location-based responses such as weather when explicitly requested
-- Location data is never collected or stored
+- Location data is only used on-device when needed and is never collected, stored, or transmitted

 ### Bluetooth Permission
 **Why:** To control Bluetooth via voice